Silverium/nextjs-products-drag-n-drop/README.md

 2. Create the mock Products service
 3. Create a basic Products page
 4. Implement a basic horizontal drag and drop for Products page
-5. Create multiple rows of draggable products.
+5. Create multiple rows of draggable Products page
+6. Buttons to add and remove rows in Products page